bambora-na/bambora-na-dotnet/README.md

 You can choose between a straightforward payment requiring very few parameters; or, you can customize a feature-rich integration.

-In addition to credit card transactions, Canadian merchants can process INTERAC payments.
 To assist as a centralized record of all your sales, we also accept cash and cheque transactions.

 For very detailed information on the Payments API, look at the Beanstream developer portal's [documentation](http://developer.beanstream.com/documentation/take-payments/purchases-pre-authorizations/).